Augusta Montaruli

 Augusta Anita Laura Montaruli (born 14 September 1983 in Turin) is an Italian politician and lawyer.
-She is a member of the right-wing Brothers of Italy party, led by current italian PM Giorgia Meloni.
+She is a member of the right-wing Brothers of Italy party, led by current Italian PM Giorgia Meloni.

 From 2 November 2022 to 24 February 2023 Montaruli was a member of the Meloni Government, serving as Undersecretary of State at the Ministry of University and Research under the leadership of Minister Anna Maria Bernini (FI).
 She resigned from the post after the Supreme Court of Cassation confirmed her embezzlement conviction.
-She continues to serves as a Deputy in the Italian Parliament.
+She continues to serve as a Deputy in the Italian Parliament.
 On 5 February 2025, in a public TV political debate, she famously staged a singular protest by barking to stop opposition deputy Marco Furfaro from commenting on her conviction.

+Biography

+Born on September 14, 1983, in Turin, the daughter of parents from Apulia originally from Corato (BA), she attended the Galileo Ferraris Scientific High School in Turin, where she graduated and first became interested in politics.
+She then earned a law degree from the University of Turin.
+A criminal defense attorney since 2016, she is a member of the Turin Bar Association.